cham11ng/sagarchamling.com/content/blogs/training/introduction-to-containers/setup-ibm-cloud-container-registry-namespace-lab/index.md

 ## Lab Overview

 This lab is part of a course named **"Introduction to Containers w/ Docker, Kubernetes & OpenShift"**.
-In this lab will create an IBM Cloud Container Registry.
+In this lab, I will create an IBM Cloud Container Registry.
 After completing this lab, we will be able to:

 - Describe the IBM Cloud Container Registry service
 - Create a Container Registry namespace